 Spicy Coconut Noodles

-Featured in Easy Dinners Ready in 30 Minutes or Less.
+Category: Easy Dinners Ready in 30 Minutes or Less

 Rich, creamy coconut milk and bold spices mix together with noodles and fresh veggies for an easy one-pot comfort meal.
 Perfect when you're short on time.